Traditional Songs and Dances for Healing and Transformation

 Weekly Song and Dance Schedule

-Our class is continuing to meet with a combination of on-line formats and extreme social distancing in nature.
-The plan for each week is subject to change.
+Our class is continuing to meet with extreme physical distancing in nature.
+In case of rain we meet online – The plan for each week is subject to change.
 Please contact me to confirm the week’s plan.

 Thursdays 6:30 – 8:00 p.m

 Cost: $10 single class, $55 for 6 classes.
 All welcome regardless of ability to pay.

 Meeting in Lake Hiawatha Park, nestled among the pines off of 27th Ave S, north of Minnehaha Parkway.
 Please touch only your own things and respect roughly 20 feet social distancing from others while dancing.
 Fabric describes the shape of our circle and helps give structure to our distance.
 No bathrooms are available.
 Wear what is comfortable and joyful for you – bare feet are fun in the summer although there are pine cones and sticks.

 Joining these classes and learning this practice of dancing has been one of the best gifts of my whole life.
 I’m so grateful for Emily and that I followed my heart to this!